City of Albany

 The major differences between output by industries in the City of Albany and Western Australia were:

-The largest change in output by industries between 2011/12 and 2016/17 in the City of Albany was for:
+The largest changes in the output by industries between 2012/13 and 2017/18 in the City of Albany were for: